Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Elizabeth Carr AM, Chair

-Elizabeth Carr has significant experience as a Board Director level in the private, public and community sectors.
-Her executive roles have included strategy development for international organisations such as IBM and the Macquarie Group and State Government.
+Elizabeth Carr has significant experience at a board director level in the private, public and community sectors.
+Her executive roles have included strategy development for international organisations such as IBM and the Macquarie Group, as well as State Government.

-Elizabeth was a member of the Environmental Protection Authority from 2011-2019 and received an Order of Australia (AM) ‘for significant service to the community through voluntary contributions to the health, aged care, education and social services sectors’ in 2017.
+Elizabeth was a member of the Environmental Protection Authority from 2011-2019 and received an Order of Australia (AM) in 2017 for significant service to the community through voluntary contributions to the health, aged care, education and social services sectors.

 Lee Broomhall, Deputy Chair